 If you’re struggling to focus on what needs to get done, check out this free guide on mindfulness exercises.

-When you read your intentions out loud, speak like you truly believe they will come true.
+When you read your intentions out loud, speak like you genuinely believe they will come true.

-You can literally begin to speak your success into existence.
+You can begin to speak your success into existence.